-Take a deep breath: According to the U.S. Department of Agriculture, a baby born today to a middle-class family will cost about $221,000 by the time she turns 18—not counting college!
-For more info, look at a detailed breakdown of child-rearing costs.
-Before you fall into a dead faint, remember that you won’t shell out that whole sum at once.
+Take a deep breath: According to the U.S. Department of Agriculture, it will cost $233,610 to raise a child born in 2015.
+That doesn't include college.
+Before you faint, remember that you won’t hand over that whole sum at once.

-We can’t know whether you’re ready for a baby emotionally, but you’re probably ready financially if you can answer “yes” to at least 4 of the following 6 questions:
+You’re probably ready financially if you can answer “yes” to at least four of these questions:

 Do You Have At Least $20,000 in Savings?

 First, you’ll probably have to pay some out-of-pocket expenses for your pre-natal care and delivery, even if you have insurance.
-A normal pregnancy typically costs between $6,000 and $10,000—much more if you need special care or a procedure such as a C-section.
-Next, your baby’s first year will cost approximately $8,000 to $10,000 (more if you live in a high-cost-of-living urban area).
-Plan to have at least $20,000 in the bank at the outset.
+A normal pregnancy typically costs between $30,000 and $60,000 — depending on whether you need special care or a C-section.
+Many costs, such as tests that moms who are at-risk or over age 35 might opt for, aren't totally covered by insurance.
+Plan to have at least $20,000 in the bank.

 Are You Saving 10% of Your Pay?

 (Hint: You should be, whether you’re planning for a baby or not.)
-We’re big fans of automatic transfers from your paycheck to your savings account.
-You’re saving specifically for a baby, so this saving should be in addition to your 401(k) or other retirement savings.
+Consider automatic transfers from your paycheck to your savings account.
+You’re saving specifically for a baby, so this should be in addition to your 401(k) or other retirement savings.

 Will Your Loved Ones Help With Child Care?

 If buying clothes for yourself is hard to resist, it’s doubly so when shopping for an adorable baby.
-Develop that discipline now, since baby clothes—even lovely ones—will likely fit your newborn for three months or less.
-Nabbing used clothes and toys from friends’ and siblings’ children will save big money.
+Develop that discipline now, since baby clothes — even cute ones — will likely fit your newborn for three months or less.
+Borrowing clothes and toys (plus maternity outfits for you) from friends and siblings will save big money.
 Remember to have lots of larger sizes on hand in case your baby, like most, grows like a weed.